Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Murderer:

-The murderer is the main killer role.
+The Murderer is the main killer role.
 Your goal is to kill all of the players without getting caught.

 ## Soul: